Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans → Medicare

 Medicare and Your MCPS Prescription Benefits

-Enrollment in a Medicare Part D plan is not permitted for a retiree and/or dependent that has MCPS-sponsored prescription coverage.
+Enrollment in two Medicare Part D plans is not permitted for a retiree and/or dependent who has MCPS-sponsored prescription coverage.

 Take Action